NazirNayal8/nazirnayal.github.io/_pages/about.md

   - /about.html
 ---

-I am a Computer Engineering Student at Koc University.
+I am a Computer Engineering Senior at Koç University in Istanbul, Turkey.
+Interested in Machine Learning and Software Engineering Research.